AlexeyNilov/dnd_engine/doc/creature.md

 Very often levels are used as a measure of growth.
 I'm not sure we need them.

 To grow a creature must consume something(food, energy, knowledge, etc).

+# Skills

+To do anything a creature must know how to do it, to have a skill.